 The Company's cash and cash equivalents consist of cash balances and highly liquid investments with maturities of three months or less at the date of purchase.
-Accounts held at U.S. financial institutions are insured by the Federal Deposit Insurance Corporation up to \$250, while accounts held at Irish financial institutions are insured under the Deposit Guarantee Scheme up to $$107 \ (€100)$.
+Accounts held at U.S. financial institutions are insured by the Federal Deposit Insurance Corporation up to \$250, while accounts held at Irish financial institutions are insured under the Deposit Guarantee Scheme up to \$108 (€100).

 Cash accounts with any type of restriction are classified as restricted cash.
 If restrictions are expected to be lifted in the next twelve months, the restricted cash account is classified as current.
-Included within restricted cash on the Company's condensed consolidated balance sheet is \$17 as of June 30, 2024 relating to the warrants issued on June 5, 2020 pursuant to the securities purchase agreement (June 3, 2020 SPA) from the June 3, 2020 registered direct offering (June 3, 2020 Offering), \$6 as of June 30, 2024 relating to the warrants issued on July 2, 2020 pursuant to the securities purchase agreement (June 30, 2020 SPA) from the June 30, 2020 registered direct offering (June 30, 2020 Offering) and \$11 as of June 30, 2024 relating to warrants issued in the underwritten offering in October 2020 (October 2020 Offering).
-These restricted cash amounts are unchanged from December 31, 2023.
-On the closing date of each of the registered direct offerings in June 2020 (June 3 Offering) and July 2020 (June 30 Offering) and the underwritten offering in the October 2020 Offering, each investor deposited \$0.01 per warrant is the nominal value of the underlying ordinary share represented by each warrant.
-This amount will be held in trust by the Company pending a decision by the relevant investor to exercise the warrant by means of a "cashless exercise" pursuant to the terms of the warrant, in which case the \$0.01 will be used to pay up the nominal value of the ordinary share issued pursuant to the warrant.
-Upon the exercise of the warrants other than by means of a "cashless exercise", the amount held in trust will be returned to the relevant investor in accordance with the terms of the applicable purchase agreement or prospectus.
+Included within restricted cash on the Company's condensed consolidated balance sheet as of March 31, 2025 is \$17 relating to the warrants issued on June 5, 2020 pursuant to the securities purchase agreement (June 3, 2020 SPA) from the June 3, 2020 registered direct offering (June 3, 2020 Offering), \$6 relating to the warrants issued on July 2, 2020 pursuant to the securities purchase agreement (June 30, 2020 SPA) from the June 30, 2020 registered direct offering (June 30, 2020 Offering) and \$11 relating to warrants issued in the underwritten offering in October 2020 (October 2020 Offering).
+These restricted cash amounts are unchanged from December 31, 2024.
+On the closing date of each of the registered direct offerings on June 3, 2020 Offering) and June 30, 2020 (June 30, 2020 Offering) and the underwritten offering in the October 2020 Offering, each investor deposited \$0.01 per warrant issued being the nominal value of the underlying ordinary share represented by each warrant.
+This amount will be held in trust by the Company pending a decision by the relevant investor to exercise the warrant by means of a "cashless exercise" pursuant to the terms of the warrant, in which case the \$0.01 will be used to pay up the nominal value of the ordinary share issued pursuant to the terms of a "cashless exercise", the amount held in trust will be returned to the relevant investor in accordance with the terms of the warrants other than by means of a "cashless exercise", the amount held in trust will be returned to the relevant investor in accordance with the terms of the applicable purchase agreement or prospectus.